Hearing vs. Listening

-For example, the guy who wants taken care of by his significant avoids any questions or conversation about him getting a job.
+For example, the guy who wants to be taken care of by his significant other avoids any questions or conversation about him getting a job.
 She walks in the door to housework completed and dinner on the table.

 He thinks that if she doesn’t have to do anything when she gets home she will really appreciate him being home and won’t bring up the subject of a job.

 He’s very aware of how a sentence would start regarding a job.
 If she has that look on her face or the attitude in her voice sounds like she would introduce the work subject he immediately launches into action.

 He sits her in a chair with her feet up and puts a cold drink in her hand.
 The TV tuned to her favorite show.
 Then he begins massaging her shoulders asking how her day went.
 Anytime her words sounded like she might introduce the “job” subject he’d interrupt with questions about her day.

 After months of this lavish treatment, her frustration began to build until it spilled over into any topic, with a less than friendly and loving attitude.
 She spent every free moment during the day forming her thoughts and words to try to be heard.

 At the next opportunity, she spoke with great restraint, controlling the flow, and the pressure behind her words, but met with extreme stress and agitation and a feigned heart attack.